rbutenuth/fpl/doc/variables-assignments-scopes.md

 name of the assignment target dynamically with a function (which has to return a string).

 What if you try to assign a value to a parameter of a function?
 This is not allowed and will cause an error.
-So the bad style of assigning values to parameters is not legal in fpl.
+So the bad style of assigning values to parameters is not legal in FPL.